KUSHALkv45/FFASolutions-Concepts/solutions/prefixsum/lc-3714.-longest-balanced-substring-ii/full.md

 - For 2 char substrings
 - Consider we have a,b,c as counts  at current index  we are trying for ab substring(2char)
-- 1st condition -we need to find index where it has same c val ,so that then the remaining substring will be only with 'a','b'
+- 1st condition -we need to find index where it has same c count ,so that then the remaining substring will be only with 'a','b'
 - 2nd condition - if  Ax,Bx are a,b val at index x then  a-Ax = b-Bx
 - From a-Ax = b-Bx  =>  a-b = Ax-Bx
 - if  at curr index i we have a,b,c  (counts)  if at index x  Ax,Bx,Cx we want Cx = c , a-b = Ax-Bx